 The new normal in Canada is an economy and society increasingly connected online.
 Canadians moved at rapid speed during the pandemic to adopt new technologies and digital services – and that continues to keep pace.
 Along with this digital adoption, the federal government is in the process of updating many of its laws and regulations to allow Canadians to thrive in a digital world.

-With the introduction of new legislation such as Bill C-27, ongoing consultation on an open banking system and regulatory updates to Canada’s payment framework, we are seeing necessary progress in Canada’s digital competitiveness that should help enable new innovative solutions and services for Canadians.
+With the introduction of legislation such as Bill C-27, ongoing consultation on an open banking system and regulatory updates to Canada’s payment framework, we are seeing necessary progress in Canada’s digital competitiveness that should help enable new innovative solutions and services for Canadians.

 Below is a summary of our key recommendations.
 You can read our full submission to the Committee here.

-Modernization of government payments
+Modernization of government payment processing

-Providing new digital payment capabilities to businesses and governments to complement existing methods is a priority for Interac because of the benefits that can be realized, including increased processing efficiency, ease of use and cost savings.
+Providing new digital payment processing capabilities to businesses and governments to complement existing methods is a priority for Interac because of the benefits that can be realized, including increased efficiency, ease of use and cost savings.